ninnion/Sentiment-Analysis/README.md

    - How the strings of terms are created
    - And how we treated double entries

-3. Plotting of the analysed tweets based on the moving average of the N last tweets.
+   <li>Plotting of the analysed tweets based on the moving average of the N last tweets.</li>

    ![DOGECOIN_RUNNING](https://user-images.githubusercontent.com/60882754/119736808-96cb6180-be7e-11eb-8c61-cc6085596b8e.PNG)